Analysis of Regularized LS Reconstruction and Random Matrix Ensembles in Compressed Sensing: Extensions and a Sketch of a Derivation with the Replica Method

 \begin{example} Let the distribution of the non-zero elements $\pi(x)$ have zero-mean, unit variance and finite moments.
 For rotationally invariant setup and general problem \eqref{eq:CS_Standard_Problem_LS} with the $\ell_{2}$-regularization we have

-that provide together with Proposition~\ref{prop:eigensetup} the MSE of $\ell_{2}$-reconstruction.
-The value of parameter $\lambda$ that minimizes the MSE is $\lambda^{*} = \sigma^{2}/\rho$.
-The marginal density $\pi(x)$ of the non-zero elements \eqref{eq:true_sourcesym_pdf_k_extended} has therefore no impact on the MSE.
+Comparing to \cite[(135)--(138)]{Tulino-etal-cs2013}, we see that the results indeed match as discussed in Section~\ref{sec:equivalence}.
+The value of the parameter $\lambda$ that minimizes the MSE is $\lambda^{*} = \sigma^{2}/\rho$.
+The marginal density $\pi(x)$ of the non-zero elements \eqref{eq:true_sourcesym_pdf_k} has no impact on the MSE.
 The choice of the sensing matrix, on the other hand, does affect the MSE.
 In this special case though it is the same for the $T$-orthogonal and row-orthogonal setups --- also for non-uniform sparsities. \end{example}

 The benefit of $\ell_{1}$ and $\ell_{2}$-norm regularizations is that both are of polynomial complexity.
 Implementation of \eqref{eq:LMMSE} is trivial and for solving \eqref{eq:CS_Standard_Problem_LASSO} one may use standard convex optimization tools like \texttt{cvx} \cite{cvx}.
 However, one may wonder if there are better choices for regularization when the goal is to reconstruct a sparse vector.
 If we take the noise-free case as the guide, instead of say $\ell_{1}$-norm, we should have a direct penalty on the number of non-zero elements in the source vector.
 We may achieve this by so-called ``zero-norm'' based regularization.
 One way to write the corresponding cost function is \footnote{As remarked also in \cite[Section~V-C]{Rangan-Fletcher-Goyal-2012}, ``zero-norm'' regularization does not satisfy the requirement that the normalization constant in \eqref{eq:post_pdf_xi} is well-defined for any finite $\M,\N$ and $\beta>0$.
 Hence, appropriate limits should be considered for mathematically rigorous treatment.
 However, using similar analysis as given in \cite[Section~3.5]{Kabashima-Vehkapera-Chatterjee-2012}, it is possible to show that the RS solution for the ``zero-norm'' regularization is in fact always unstable due to the discontinuous nature of \eqref{eq:hard_Thold}.
 For this reason, we skip the formalities of taking appropriate limits and report the results as they arise by directly using the form given in \eqref{eq:l0-norm}.}